awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 ### Aurora File Size Limits in Amazon RDS<a name="RDS_Limits.FileSize.Aurora"></a>

-With Amazon Aurora, the table size limit is only constrained by the size of the Aurora cluster volume, which has a maximum of 64 terabytes \(TB\)\.
-As a result, the maximum table size for a table in an Aurora database is 64 TB\.
+With Amazon Aurora, the table size limit is only constrained by the size of the Aurora cluster volume, which has a maximum of 64 tebibytes \(TiB\)\.
+As a result, the maximum table size for a table in an Aurora database is 64 TiB\.

 ### MySQL File Size Limits in Amazon RDS<a name="RDS_Limits.FileSize.MySQL"></a>